 I took some Oracle certifications as well along the way.

-Currently, I am working on Scalable Data Science projects.
+Currently, I am working on a Scalable NLP project.